8885 Locksmith Apprentice

 Skills: Requires mechanical aptitude.
 Computer literacy is required.
 Skill in the use of small hand and power tools, mechanical equipment and materials applicable to the mechanical trades is preferred.
 The ability to read wiring diagrams, blueprints, and schematics is preferred.

 Effort: Must possess visual acuity and dexterity sufficient to work effectively with small precision moving parts.
 Must be able to lift and carry materials and equipment weighing up to twenty-five pounds on a frequent basis and up to fifty pounds on an occasional basis; prolonged standing and frequent bending, stooping, and reaching on a daily basis.
 Requires a full range of physical motion in order to operate manual and electrically-powered tools and mechanical shop equipment.
 Must be able to move throughout campus, including climbing stairs in all University buildings, in order to perform locksmithing work.
 Work is performed indoors and out-of-doors, occasionally in environments that are dusty, noisy, or which could have work hazards.
+Some positions in this job classification (job title) are designated as essential employees who must report to work as scheduled when University offices are closed due to severe weather; the supervisor will communicate whether the particular position is considered essential and under what situations.

 Other: A valid Missouri Drivers License is required.
 The scope of the position requires exposure to and use of chemicals, solvents, cleaners, and lubricants common to mechanical work that may be hazardous and/or cause injury if specific instructions regarding their mixture, use, and disposal/storage are not properly followed.
 Must be able to read the English language sufficiently to understand written work orders and instructions as well as directions for the proper mixture, use, and disposal/storage of cleaners, solvents, paints, and similar products used in mechanical services.